 It happens all too often—everyone is full of energy in the meeting, ideas flow freely, and people commit to making things happen.
 The meeting ends, and everyone goes their separate ways.

-A week later, the promising ideas have sat untouched, no one’s sure what steps, if any, have been taken, and meeting participants are wondering whether there was something they were supposed to be doing.
+A week later, the promising ideas sit untouched.
+No one’s sure what steps, if any, have been taken.
+Meeting participants ask whether there was something they were supposed to be doing.🤦

-Here, we’ll break the answer down into five easy steps.
+Here, we’ll break the answer down with seven simple tips.

-Decision-making meetings without action accomplish little more than wasting team members’ time.
+Decision-making meetings without follow-through are a waste of team members’ time.

 Action items are the next steps necessary to achieve your goals after a meeting.
-They can be handled or easily led by a single person, and are typically created when decisions are made in a meeting about how to execute a plan or work towards a goal.
+They can be handled or easily led by a single person.
+They are typically created when decisions are made in a meeting about how to execute a plan or work towards a goal. ✅

 Because action items are created in the midst of a meeting, it’s important for meeting leaders to document them in real-time and ensure they are managed for follow-up.
 After all, if no one executes on an action item, then the next steps towards a goal are never taken!

-When checking off meeting tasks, creating action items, and taking next steps to conquer the world (or whatever your organization’s goal is), keep these guidelines in mind to raise your chances of success:
+When checking off meeting tasks, creating action items, and taking next steps to conquer the world (or whatever your organization’s goal is), keep these tips in mind to raise your chances of success. 👇

-Action items should be clear and easily understood by everyone in the room, but most importantly by the person being assigned.
+Action items should be understood by everyone in the room, but most importantly by the person assigned to each one.